 The outside of Millbrook Yoga looks just as serene as you will feel once your class begins.
 Titled embodyoga™, this gentle-to-moderate session is just one of many classes offered throughout the week by various instructors.
-Drop-ins are always welcome and available for $20, but session packages can be purchased if you turn into a regular.
+Classes are available both in-person and virtually, and Millbrook Yoga requires that all participants be vaccinated.

 Whichever path you choose once you walk through the gates at the entrance, you will eventually end up at the top area of the park that overlooks the village below.
 The playground is a favorite for children, but the park also houses two war memorials and a quiet green in the back with picnic tables for people of all ages.
 The paths and gazebos offer quiet spots to take in the beautiful landscaping that is regularly maintained.